Social Media and Your Brain

 ARTICLE: How To Get People To Overcome Their Bias (BBC)

-ABOVE THE NOISE, a new YouTube series from KQED, follows young journalists as they investigate real world issues that impact young people’s lives.
+ABOVE THE NOISE, a YouTube series from KQED, follows young journalists as they investigate real world issues that impact young people’s lives.
 These short videos prompt critical thinking with middle and high school students to spark civic engagement.
 Join hosts Myles Bess and Shirin Ghaffary for new episodes published every Wednesday on YouTube.